What do Simon Cowell, Jackie Chan and YAYWORLD have in common? The Panama Papers.

 Creating hotel websites when there are no hotel booking engines

 In 2002, I also partnered with Sabre and Amadeus, the two largest global distribution systems in the travel industry, and WorldChoice Travel, which was later acquired by Travelocity.
-Users could now also book cars and flights on my websites, and so I changed the company name to Online Travel Group and registered the business as OTG Limited.
+Users could now book cars and flights on my websites, and so I changed the company name to Online Travel Group and registered the business as OTG Limited.

-In 1999, Nelson Mandela retired as President.
-Worried that money would now leave the country, the South African government set out to discourage businesses from leaving South Africa by expanding banking regulations.
-The movement of money from South Africa to another country became strictly regulated by exchange control regulations.
-Money could now only be sent overseas with prior approval from the South African Reserve Bank (SARB) – no matter how small the amount.
-Delays and corruption within the SARB administration resulted in a lot of extra paperwork, delayed payments, and massive banking fraud.
-To complicate matters, South Africa was growing increasingly corrupt and violent crime was on the rise.
-It was time to leave.
+In 1999, Nelson Mandela retired as president, and worried that money would now leave the country, the South African government expanded banking regulations so that the movement of money from South Africa to another country became strictly controlled by exchange regulations.
+Money could only be sent overseas with prior approval from the South African Reserve Bank (SARB), no matter how small the amount.
+The bank was constantly calling about transfers as small as $200, asking what the money was for.

 Following the growing Asian tiger